 - Although not having to do with assassination except storyline-wise, it's possible for the player in Metal Gear Solid 4 to on lower difficulties go in guns blazing on the way to their next objective, so long as the character is tactically sensible; on Solid Normal and higher difficulties the damage taken tends to make combat (or at least use of unsuppressed weapons) out of boss fights a bad idea.

-- Many of the Dark Brotherhood quests in Skyrim expects you to do this (one of your Brothers actually recommend this as a tactic), particularily if you want the bonus.
-Executing the Emperor's cousin during her wedding is best done while she's adressing the crowd, and can be done in a number of ways that will ensure you're seen, including stabbing, fireballs, sniping her from across the yard, or dropping a stone gargoyle on her.
+- Many of the Dark Brotherhood quests in Skyrim expects you to do this (one of your Brothers actually recommends this as a tactic), particularly if you want the bonus.
+Executing the Emperor's cousin during her wedding is best done while she's addressing the crowd, and can be done in a number of ways that will ensure you're seen, including stabbing, fireballs, sniping her from across the yard, or dropping a stone gargoyle on her.

 Head: Does it please you, My Lord?

 Bender: Hmmm... it's a good start.
 Ehh, yeah, it's definitely big alright.
 I just wonder.. if it's too big...